carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 This neural network still consists of hidden layers combined with functions, but contains many specialized layers which perform specific operations on the input features.

+> ## Classifier selection scenarios
+>
+> In the following scenarios, which classifier would you choose?
+>
+> 1. You are interested in learning about how different factors contribute to different water preservation adaptations in plants.
+> You plan to create a model for each of 4 moisture preservation adaptations, and use a dataset of 200 plant species to train each model.
+> You have 15 features for each species, consisting of environmental information such as latitude, average temperature, average rainfall, average sun intensity, etc.
+>
+> 2. You have been tasked with creating a model to predict whether a mole sample is benign or malignant based on gene expression data.
+> Your dataset is a set of 380 skin samples, each of which has expression data for 50 genes believed to be involved in melanoma.
+> It is likely that a combination of genes is required for a mole to be cancerous.
+>
+{: .challenge}

 #### Regularization

 Recall, regularization is used to make sure that our model pays attention only to the important features to avoid overfitting.